 Summary – How to Fix Undercooked Cake

 Baking a cake is an art, but it doesn’t have to be intimidating.
-With the right preheating time and tests for doneness like checking if the cake has pulled away from the sides or pressing into its surface to test for bounce-back, you can learn how to fix undercooked cake and bake cakes that are perfectly cooked every single time!
-The key is practice so get baking and soon enough you’ll be able to make delicious desserts with ease.
+With the right preheating time and tests for doneness like checking if the cake has pulled away from the sides or pressing into its surface to test for bounce-back, you can learn how to fix undercooked cake and bake perfectly cooked cakes every single time!
+The key is practice so get baking and soon enough you’ll easily make delicious desserts.
 Don’t forget to take notes as your go along so that next time you’re in need of a sweet treat, you know exactly what steps worked best for your perfect baked goods.
 Good luck!